awsdocs/amazon-application-discovery-user-guide/doc_source/export-data.md

    You can open the \.csv files in Microsoft Excel and review the exported server data\.

    Among the files, you can find a JSON file containing data about the export task and its results\.

+**Note**
+For information on generating and exporting Amazon EC2 instance recommendations in the AWS Migration Hub console, see [Amazon EC2 Instance Recommendations](https://docs.aws.amazon.com/migrationhub/latest/ug/ec2-recommendations.html) in the *AWS Migration Hub User Guide*\.